wynn/PixivDownloader/readme.md

 -Ability to download only R-18 images.
 If you do not wish to download R-18 images, choose to hide R-18 images in your Pixiv settings menu.

 -Choose a maximum amount of pages to download.
+The default amount is 99,999.